atwi/bio-age/README.md

 ## 🙏 Acknowledgments

-- Harvard FaceAge research team
+- Harvard FaceAge research team (used by TrueAge)
 - DeepFace library contributors
 - Streamlit team for the amazing framework